Ulcer Care & Treatment | Center for Foot Care

 Wound Cleaning and Dressing

 Proper cleaning and dressing of the ulcer are essential to prevent infection and promote healing.
-This involves gentle cleansing, removal of dead tissue, and application of appropriate dressings.
+This involves gentle cleansing, debridement of necrotic tissue, and application of appropriate dressings.

 Offloading and Pressure Redistribution

 Offloading the affected foot and redistributing pressure helps relieve pressure on the ulcer, allowing it to heal.
-This can be achieved through the use of special footwear, orthotic devices, or casts.
+This can be achieved through the use of special footwear, orthotic devices, or total contact casts.

 Antibiotics and Medications